The Kurhaus Binz is a prime example of the resort architecture on Rügen

 That must be in the suitcase for the Binz vacation on Rügen

-- Comfortable walking boots, because Binz and Rügen offer many opportunities for hiking
+- Wear comfortable walking boots You definitely need it, because Binz and Rügen offer many opportunities for hiking

-- Fit for a stroll on the promenade or on the beach sandals.
+- They are also suitable for a stroll on the promenade or on the beach sandals.

 - A backpack, in which you can store all the utensils for a day.
-For longer hikes we recommend one backpack.
+We also recommend one for longer hikes backpack.

-- For the beach you need a swimsuit or swimming trunks*.
+- You also need one for the beach swimsuit or swimming trunks.

 - So that you don't forget anything for your vacation by the sea, we have one packing list for the beach vacation compiled.

-- A few Baltic Sea Mysteries * for the beach chair
+- A few Baltic Sea crime novels for the beach chair.

 Pure enjoyment in the Kurhaus Binz